tpabarbosa/react-dos-terminal/README.md

     shouldPersisteUserData: boolean,
 }
 ```

+> Terminal component makes use of the prop **id** to identify persisted data in _localStorage_, so it is important to choose a **constant** id that can be used to distinguish between different instances of the component.

 | Property                 | Attribute                   |                                                                                                                                                                             Description                                                                                                                                                                              | Default                                                                                                                                                                                                                                                                                                                                      |
 | ------------------------ | :-------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |